 As an unfolding tapestry of the Rhenish landscape, the Rheinpanorama maps are a visual delight.
 They are at once a lure towards, a guide to, and a souvenir of a river steeped in history, and shrouded in legend.
 They can be ‘read’ in either an upstream or a downstream direction.
 This first section starts at Cologne, nearest the river’s outlet into the North Sea at Rotterdam.

 This fair bit of river country shows a pleasing mix of islands (both complemented with what look like churches), towns (see how picturesque Linz and Honnef appear in the city views on the right), churches and castles.
 In a bend of the Rhine near Birgel, on the western shore, a towboat is transporting four barges upstream.
-Full of tourists, I bet.
+Full of tourists, no doubt.

 America is never far off in Germany.
 The small town of Andernach, on the left bank, was to become the birthplace of Charles Bukowski (1920-1994), the poet laureate of American B-literature.
 The town of Hammerstein, on the other bank, resonates as the surname of the great American songwriter Oscar Hammerstein (1895-1960).